 Location: Ilkeliani Camp is on the banks of the Talek River 4kms from the Talek Gate of Masai Mara Game Reserve.
 The nearest airstrip is Ol Kiombo, about a 25-minute drive from the camp.

 Rooms: There are 17 guest tents, a mix of twins and doubles.
 Each has an en-suite bathroom with solar-heated water for the shower, a flush toilet and toiletries.
-All have private decks to the front with deck chairs and a daybed.
+All have private decks to the front with safari chairs and a daybed.
 All tents have an electronic safe.
 Maasai watchmen are available to escort you from and to your tent after dark.

 Activities: The main activity is game drives in shared vehicles, with private vehicles available for an extra charge, all led by a local Maasai driver-guide.
 There is good game viewing all year, and from July to October the migration is at its peak in the Mara.
 You can take nature walks with a resident naturalist guide.
 Village visits and hot air balloon rides can be arranged, payable locally.

 Facilities: The main areas comprise a dining tent, lounge, bar and viewing deck.
 The campfire is lit each evening and is gathering place for guests before and after dinner.